Our curriculum intent

 The Maths department prides itself on the way that it challenges students.
 Our curriculum provides a solid grounding for students with opportunities for all to be stretched.
 Our more able Key Stage 4 are able take the GCSE a year early, completing a Further Maths GCSE in Year 11 leading in to AS Level Maths.

+In Key Stage 4, students cover the Edexcel Mathematics GCSE syllabus through a varied and challenging scheme of work.
+The programme also includes a range of engaging functional projects and activities.
 Students are assessed at the end of each topic and collate their work in their assessment books, keeping records of their Mathematical achievements.
-Homework is set every lesson with one key piece of homework set each term.
+Homework is set regularly, with one key piece of homework set each term.

 For the final GCSE qualification, there are two tiers of entry, Foundation (Grades 1 to 5) and Higher (Grades 4 to 9).
 The qualification is graded on a scale from 1 to 9, with 9 being the highest grade.
 Students sit three, equally weighted, written examination papers: